hodgespodge/esp32-humidistat/README.md

 - After installing the IDE, we need to install the ESP32 board.
 In the Arduino IDE, go to file -> preferences.
 Near the bottom there should be a "Additional Boards Manager URLS:" field.
 Add the following url: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`.
 Additional boards can be added by separating each url with a comma.

-- Now exit preferences and go to Toos -> Boards -> Boards Manager.
+- Now exit preferences and go to Tools -> Boards -> Boards Manager.
 Search for esp32 and install **ESP32 by Espressif Systems**.
 After installation is complete, you should be able to select the **ESP32 Dev Module** in the Tools -> Boards menu.

 - This project uses the SPIFFS file system in order to save user settings between reboots.
 You should follow the instructions [here](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) to install the ESP32 filesystem uploader.